tom-rooker-moj/manage-pom-cases-design-history/app/index.md

 ---
 layout: collection
-title: "Manage a workforce design history"
+title: "Manage POM cases (MPC) design history"
 description: "A record of how this service has developed over time."
 pagination:
   data: collections.all